Some of the questions we’re asked about our Future Leaders graduate programme

 Ultimately it’s up to you to decide which path is right, throughout the website you’ll find insights from our current and recent graduates, as well as detailed outlines of what you can expect on each programme.Back to top

 What are the minimum requirements for entry onto the programme?

 The requirements depend on the country and the career path that you’re applying to.
-You will find this information on the role profile when the role is open.Back to top
+You’ll find this information on the role profile when the role is open.Back to top

 Can I still apply, if I don’t meet your minimum academic requirements?

 If you have extenuating circumstances that have affected your grades please let us know as we do take these into account.Back to top

 What qualities are you looking for?

 You need to have real ambition, a genuine interest in your chosen career path and a self-motivated, proactive approach.
 You’ll need to be a clear, effective communicator who can work across boundaries and quickly build a rapport with a wide range of people.

 Just as important is the ability to adapt to change and stay focused when the pressure is on.
 While you’ll have the drive and confidence to trust your own judgement, you’ll also be a team player who enjoys working with others.
 Not least, you’ll need an analytical mind, a talent for multi-tasking and the ability to influence people.Back to top

 What is GSK’s approach to inclusion and diversity?